paulcarrtech/asciidoc-test-repo/My Antora CLI Cheatsheet.md

     npx antora <directory_name/playbook_name>.yml

-If Antora fails early in its process, and there are no aparent issues with the playbook, try the following command:
+If Antora fails early in its process, yet there are no aparent issues with the playbook and path structure, try the following command:

     npx antora --clean --fetch --log-level debug antora-playbook.yml